 That fee is almost universally 2.5% of the total transaction.
 If you are making a lot of purchases that are in foreign currencies, whether online or on vacation, these fees can add up quickly.

 There used to be a few Canadian cards backed by Chase Canada that had 0% foreign transaction fees, but the last of those publically available cards disappeared in the summer of 2017.
-We’re hoping somebody will pick up the torch again soon!

-But, some cards allow you to earn extra rewards on foreign transactions, up to a high of 4%, which means that even after you are charged a fee, you still end up coming out ahead.
+Also, some cards allow you to earn extra rewards on foreign transactions, up to a high of 4%, which means that even after you are charged a fee, you still end up coming out ahead.